 - 1 butternut squash, peeled, deseeded and chopped

 - 2 medium apples, cored, peeled and chopped

 - 2.5ml (½ tsp) dried thyme

 - 1L (4 cups) vegetable stock

 - 2.5ml (½ tsp) salt, or to taste

-- 125ml (½ cup) double (heavy) cream
+- 125ml (½ cup) vegan or coconut cream

 - Using a hand blender, purée the soup until smooth.
 If you don’t have a hand blender, wait for the soup to cool a bit then transfer it to a blender and purée it in batches.
 Return the soup to the pot.